 Why is it that, as marketing managers, we tend to look at figures but neglect other key areas, such as customer support performance?
 This metric is fairly easy to measure, though it does require good communication between departments.

 If you are making radical changes to your website, service, or product, it’s natural to experience a phone-support peak in the first two weeks.
-Based on our experience, after the 2 weeks have passed, you should see a slow but steady decrease in incoming calls and emails.
+Based on our experience, after the two weeks have passed, you should see a slow but steady decrease in incoming calls and emails.

 Tip: Check in with your support staff from to time to time to see if their workload has increased or decreased.
 Identify the current issues that relate to site performance.